New: Interlochen Online to offer music and arts programs for adults.

 Discovering Wild Edible Mushrooms

 Did you know we have over 60 species of wild edible mushrooms in Michigan?
-Learn the basics of mushroom identification, popular species found in our area, as well as harvesting and preservation methods.
-You will also learn how to grow your own mushrooms at home!
+Learn the basics of mushroom identification, popular species found in our area, and harvesting and preservation methods.
+You'll also learn how to grow your own mushrooms at home!

 Time: 6 - 8 p.m.